 The best of the best in world tennis converge at the Qatar open come January 2 next year and Smith feels Andy Murray “…will absolutely work his socks off and try to get better again.”
 Continue reading

-Andy Murray would be quite relieved to be able to finally secure a win versus Novak Djokovic to clinch Rogers Cup yesterday.
+Andy Murray was relieved to be able to finally secure a win versus Novak Djokovic to clinch Rogers Cup yesterday.

 In the previous eight meetings between the two players, Djokovic had beaten Murray every time.
 To avenge all those loses, Murray could perhaps not have chosen too many better occasions than this.
 Not only did he break the jinx, but, also sent a statement to his rivals ahead of making his way to Flushing Meadows.